ocaml/opam/doc/pages/Upgrade_guide.md

-- __the conversion from the 1.2 format is done internally and automatic, both for repositories and when pinning.__ Be careful, however, not to submit 2.0 format files if they are to be used by opam 1.2, or published to the main repository before it makes the transition.
+- __the conversion from the 1.2 format is done internally and automatic, both for repositories and when pinning.__ Be careful, however, not to submit 2.0 format files if they are to be used by opam 1.2.

 ### New features